Chilmington Green AAP

 The adopted Chilmington Green AAP together with the Sustainability Appraisal/Strategic Environmental Assessment adoption statement are available below.
 A list of Main modifications to the AAP, made after Examination can be found in Appendix 1 of the Inspector's Report.

 The principle of development at Chilmington Green is established in the council’s Core Strategy.
 The Core Strategy was ‘adopted’ in 2008 following the production of a wide range of evidence which set out where growth could be accommodated within the borough, a period of public consultation and a formal ‘Examination in Public’ by an independent, government appointed planning Inspector.
-You can find out more on the Core Strategy here.
+Find out more about the Core Strategy.